 Is not this, my Lord, a shocking Scene?
 And are not these diabolical Teachers?
-And yet they are all Orthodox to the Back, and sar from pulling down the Church with their own Hands, tho' they are Enemies to God and Man tell us that they are Christians (for as to their being true Churchmen, we make no doubt of it) and yet go on, as th y do, to make void the eternal Laws of God and Nature, by swearing falsly, and using the great and solemn Name of God purely to deceive?
-How little do they feem to believe of that Divine Vengeance and Damnation, which they so liberally denounce against others?
+And yet they are all Orthodox to the Back, and far from pulling down the Church with their own Hands, tho' they are Enemies to God and Man.

-It is plain these are not the Men meant by the Complainer, who only laments the Diversity of Opinions amongstus; as if our Belief and Sentiments, which are perhaps the Effects of Education; or Complexion, were such terrible Things, tho all their Guilt consists in provoking the Pride of the worst Sort of Priess, who by their Lives seem to know no Relig on but Superstition and Cruelty.
+It is plain these are not the Men meant by the Complainer, who only laments the Diversity of Opinions amongst us; as if our Belief and Sentiments, which are perhaps the Effects of Education; or Complexion, were such terrible Things, tho' all their Guilt consists in provoking the Pride of the worst Sort of Priests, who by their Lives seem to know no Religion but Superstition and Cruelty.

-These Jacobite Parsons who take the Oaths to a Prince whom they abhor, and are perpetually becaying, show, that their Consciences are either seared beyond sceling, or that they have none at all.
-Can such Monsters, who are the Pests and Shame of their own Species,
+These Jacobite Parsons who take the Oaths to a Prince whom they abhor, and are perpetually betraying, shew, that their Consciences are either feared beyond feeling, or that they have none at all.
+Can such Monsters, who are the Pests and Shame of their own Species, tell us that they are Christians (for as to their being true Churchmen, we make no doubt of it) and yet go on, as they do, to make void the eternal Laws of God and Nature, by swearing falsly, and using the great and solemn Name of God purely to deceive?
+How little do they seem to believe of that Divine Vengeance and Damnation, which they so liberally denounce against others?

 Their other Morals are of a piece with their dreadful and repeated Perjuries.
-To come Drunk to the Sacrament; to debauch and play at Cards on Sunday; to be perpetually Wrangling with their Neighbours; to be ever fowing Sedition and Fallbood, and fomenting Strife; to be perpetually flinging Hell Fire at all who will not be Forfworn like themselves; to be Idle, Riotous, Drunken, Unclean, are all so many current Symptoms of a Conscience prostituted or dead.
-Quis hac Christianus de hominibus nomine saltem Christianis, dici non obstupescat! &c.
+To come Drunk to the Sacrament; to debauch and play at Cards on Sunday; to be perpetually Wrangling with their Neighbours; to be ever sowing Sedition and Falshood, and fomenting Strife; to be perpetually flinging Hell Fire at all who will not be Forsworn like themselves; to be Idle, Riotous, Drunken, Unclean, are all so many current Symptoms of a Conscience prostituted or dead.
+Quis hæc Christianus de hominibus nomine saltem Christianis, dici non obstupescat! &c.

 Of all these crying Enormities, tho' manifest and far spread, this Mourner, this Mouth and Representative of the Church takes not the least Notice.
-It is Orthodoxy, it is Jurisdiction, which he contends for; Things, which however void of true Piety, or inconfishent with it, yet are the Limbs and Citadels of a corrupt Priesthood.
+It is Orthodoxy, it is Jurisdiction, which he contends for; Things, which however void of true Piety, or inconsistent with it, yet are the Limbs and Citadels of a corrupt Priesthood.

-To put this Bufiness of Orthodoxy and Impiety still in a stronger Light, I will beg leave to suppose, that there are, or may be, fuch Characters as the following, and by them it will appear how a very ill Man, when he is for the Church, becomes a very good Man; and, on the contrary, how a very good Man, when the Church is against him, is made a very ill Man.
+To put this Business of Orthodoxy and Impiety still in a stronger Light, I will beg leave to suppose, that there are, or may be, such Characters as the following, and by them it will appear how a very ill Man, when he is for the Church, becomes a very good Man; and, on the contrary, how a very good Man, when the Church is against him, is made a very ill Man.

-For Instance then.
+For Instance Then.

-One Parson is Drunken and Quarrelfom, but then he bows to the Altar, and thinks King William is damned.
+One Parson is Drunken and Quarrelsom, but then he bows to the Altar, and thinks King William is damned.